Spine Fractures and Whiplash

 Fractures involving the spine are not the same as breaking an arm or a leg.
 Instead, dislocation or fracture within the spine can cause bone fragments to intrude upon and affect the nerves within the spinal cord.

 Spinal fractures are commonly caused by traumatic events such as car accidents, slip and falls, and participating in various sports.
 Injuries can range from generally mild muscle or ligament strains to dislocations and fractures of the bony structures within the spine or vertebrae.Spine Fractures

 Such an injury can be debilitating and cause spinal cord damage.
 Depending on how severe an injury is, many people experience significant pain, difficulty sitting or walking for extended periods of time, or even an inability to move arms or legs.
 In other words, a feeling of paralysis to the extremities.
 Most fractures heal on their own or with conservative treatment.
 But severe fractures frequently require surgery to realign the bones.

-The spine is made of thirty three bones called vertebrae whose purpose is to provide primary support for the body.
-The spine allows you to stand upright, twist and bend.
-Within each vertebra is a hollow space which is called the spinal canal and provides a protective shield for the spinal cord.
+The spine is made of thirty-three bones called vertebrae whose purpose is to provide primary support for the body.
+The spine allows you to stand upright, twist, and bend.
+Within each vertebra is a hollow space called the spinal canal and provides a protective shield for the spinal cord.
 The spinal cord's primary function is to serve as an information conduit between the body and the brain, often relaying messages.
 In particular, pain messages.
-Nerves branch off the spinal cord and between the vertebrae to many parts of the body.
+Nerves branch off the spinal cord and between the vertebrae too many parts of the body.